Technology learning – any learning activity that utilises one or more forms of modern technology such as a digital whiteboard.

 Traditionally, subjects are studied independently of each other.
 Maths is delivered by the maths teacher; English by the English teacher; science by the science teacher, and so forth.
 There is little relationship between each subject.
 In a high-school setting, a teacher from one subject will generally have no interest or knowledge in what students learn in another subject.
 Cross-curriculum learning however, links these traditional subjects with an overarching theme.
 Cross-curriculum learning refers to either:

-Hint: the ‘hidden curriculum’ is a set of ideas, expectations, values and norms that students learn, and teachers teach unintentional (at least ‘somewhat’ unintentionally).
-For example, by allowing boys more floor time (something which teachers have been shown to do), traditional gender expectations are reinforced; girls and boys ‘learn’ that there is a slightly different expectations for each gender.
+Hint: the ‘hidden curriculum’ is a set of ideas, expectations, values and norms that students learn, and teachers teach unintentionally (at least ‘somewhat’ unintentionally).
+For example, by allowing boys more floor time (something which teachers have been shown to do), traditional gender expectations are reinforced; girls and boys ‘learn’ that there are slightly different expectations for each gender.
 Teachers often elucidate these types of teachings unintentionally.
 The so-called hidden curriculum grows from the teachers, the schools, and society’s beliefs, values, expectations, culture and current norms (which change over time).
 Schools are a microcosm of societal expectations, beliefs and values, and school participants enforce these expectations vigorously.iii

 As with all strategies, there are several ways that a cross-curriculum approach can be delivered such as: